aTechs/Spinne/README.md

 If the path is `'/?a=b&b=c&d=e'`, the output will be `{'a': ['b'], 'b': ['c'], 'd': ['e']}`.
 File Input
 ------
-To recieve an input as a file, use the `request.file` function.
+To recieve an input as a file, use the `request.file` function.<br>
 Example:

     request.file('name')